-History and Life of Wonder Woman
+History and life of Wonder Woman

 Wonder Woman is arguably the most famous female superhero out there — one with a colorful history through the years.
 Making her debut in the 1941's All Star Comics No. 8, the character was created by William Moulton Marston, who envisioned her as the ideal love leader and the type of woman who should rule the world with the strength of Superman and the appeal of a good and beautiful woman.
 The comic book has been published by DC Comics for its entire run, apart from a brief hiatus in 1986.

 Wonder Woman is viewed as a feminist icon, though her appearance is just as noteworthy.
 Her red, white, and blue star-spangled suit is among her most striking characteristics — though her beauty does not serve to downplay her strength — as well as one of the most famous costumes in comic books ever.
-The famous getup includes gauntlets of Atlas which increases the strength of the wearer by ten — these sometimes cause Diana trouble when it comes to controlling the sudden increase in strength.
-Another item in her weaponry repertoire is the Lasso of Truth: a lasso which forces people to tell the truth; can restore memories; get rid of or cause illusions to those it holds; heal the holder of insanity, and protect those in close proximity from magical attacks.
-A non-combat version can also be used to change Diana’s clothing.
+The famous getup includes gauntlets of Atlas which increase the strength of the wearer by ten — these sometimes cause Diana trouble when it comes to controlling the sudden increase in strength.
+Another item in her weaponry repertoire is the Lasso of Truth: a lasso that forces people to tell the truth; can restore memories; get rid of or cause illusions to those it holds; heal the holder of insanity; and protect those in close proximity from magical attacks.
+A non-combat version can also be used to change Diana's clothing.